FelixCodeRepo/Two-wheel-Balancing-Vehicle/README.md

 Later I modified it and add Bluetooth communication.

-Image of our Vehicle B
+Image of our Vehicle C1
 ![VehicleB_Images](https://user-images.githubusercontent.com/89890055/212486730-470e9855-3a70-4229-8cc4-7a6fa92cb426.JPG)

 Binarization of infrared beacon light